lfcourtney/Witness3DWebSimulationViewer/README.md

 - Run `npm run preview` to see the exported code bundle running in a local development server.
 - Now the contents of the `dist` folder can be uploaded to an external server, deploying the application.

+## Husky pre-commit hook

+`.husky\pre-commit` contains the contents of a pre-commit Git hook as per the [Husky](https://typicode.github.io/husky/) standard.
+This script will thus run each time you run `git commit`.
+Along with linting staged files to enforce code style, the script will run a Node.js script to automatically update the patch version number as held within `package.json`.
+Such updated `package.json` file will automatically be added to the outgoing commit.

+The `--no-verify` (shortened to -n) Git commit flag can bypass the pre-commit hook.
+Therefore, run `git commit -n` to make a commit without updating the version number. **Important**: this should be used sparingly, only for commits involving very trivial changes.

 ## Debug

 Witness 3D Web Simulation Viewer is developed and debugged in Visual Studio Code.
 It is recommended to use Visual Studio Code for debugging due to its built-in debugging capabilities.